snidarian/SQL_data_sets/README.md

     id ASC;
 ```

-#### BETWEEN operator
+#### BETWEEN operator - The BEWTEEN operator is a logical operator

-BETWEEN operator can be used with WHERE and logical operator AND
+BETWEEN operator can be used with WHERE and logical operators AND
 BETWEEN returns True if value is in a range of numbers.

 ```